 First and foremost, we want to thank all of our loyal followers from across the world who are so dedicated to this awesome movement.
 We know we would be nowhere without all your support.

 When we officially became a certified nonprofit back in 2009, we had a dream that this movement would spread across the globe and be comprised of diverse Fighters from all different backgrounds, races, and beliefs.
 Over the past few years, it has been absolutely amazing to see that dream become a reality.
-We’ve seen the conversation start to change around the subject and we couldn’t be more stoked about the reach that this awareness campaign has gained.
+We’ve seen the conversation start to change the subject and we couldn’t be more stoked about the reach that this awareness campaign has gained.
 We know that this is only the beginning and we can’t wait to see where the movement will be in another eight years.

 As our reach has grown and we continue to gain thousands of new Fighters every week, we feel that now is a great time to re-establish for all to see exactly what Fight the New Drug is about, how we do things, and why we do them.
-We now have a social media following of about 1.5 million followers, which not only means that we speak to a lot of people, but that a lot of people are speaking back.
+We now have a social media following of over 1.5 million followers, which not only means that we speak to a lot of people, but that a lot of people are speaking back.
 Social media is a vast world of different opinions and is one of the reasons why the internet has contributed to this awesome globalization we are all a part of.
 At the same time, because of the constant flux of posts, comments, and likes swirling around us daily, things can quickly get lost in the mix and misperceived.

 With a cause like ours, we believe it is imperative that our Fighters know exactly what they are supporting, why they are doing it, and why it is important.